 - NRIs however, saw a welcome announcement in terms of interest payment made to them on investments in bonds including Municipal Bonds, which would be offered at a concessional withholding rate of 5 percent until June 30, 2023.

 - Non-resident Indians were even exempted from filing income tax returns in India if their total income consisted of dividend or interest income, royalty or fees for technical service and certain TDS income.

-- Deeming some NRIs who aren’t liable to tax in any other country and considering them as deemed resident in India based on Indian Citizenship would mean that they would have to pay a tax ranging from 5.20% to 42.74% percent on their global income in excess of INR 2,50,000/- on slab rate basis, even though they do not enjoy any benefits in the country nor earn any income from India.
+- Deeming some NRIs who aren’t liable to tax in any other country and considering them as a deemed resident in India based on Indian Citizenship would mean that they would have to pay a tax ranging from 5.20% to 42.74% percent on their global income in excess of INR 2,50,000/- on a slab rate basis, even though they do not enjoy any benefits in the country nor earn any income from India.